Competencies

 We use removable appliances to control harmonious facial growth in adolescent patients between the ages of 6 and 14.
 These include

 Since every child is different, the oral cavity also differs from patient to patient.
-At JUST KFO, we tailor the treatment to the individual needs of the child.
-With the help of our digital diagnostics, we determine the optimum position of the temporomandibular joint, which affects the entire body statics.
+At JUST KFO , we JUST KFO treatment individually to the needs of each child.
+With the help of our digital diagnostics , we determine the optimal position of the jaw joint, which affects the entire body's posture.

 Click here to go directly to the Frequently Asked Questions / FAQs on the topic of loose braces